ArthurianX/angular-hierarchical-typeahead/README.md

 A full usage would look like this: `<div year-selector="{model: 'myModel', years: 15, attachTo: '.mySelector', attachNow: triggerAttachment, externalCallback: updateYearSelection, range: false, drag: false}"></div>`

+## Delayed / Triggered attachment

+I made this a thing because the use I need to use the library requires me to hook it up on a element that appears at a later point, in my case a jQuery driven daterangepicker that is triggered at another point.

+The way this works is that it takes from the configuration file a `selector` and when the selector is triggered the directive does a search for that `selector`.
+If the selector is found, it attaches the directive to it.

+The initial directive will be hidden.

 ## Release History
  * v0.1.0 - Initial release.